oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 #### Local VDSM

-In the case that engine is selected as a proxy, we may want a separate service (temporary name : local vdm) that will run on the local host and expose only the fencing functionality from VDSM
+In the case that engine is selected as a proxy, we may want a separate service (temporary name : local vdsm) that will run on the local host and expose only the fencing functionality from VDSM
  This option has major affect on the effort/cost and time-line of this feature since we need to write a new service for that, package it , install it etc.

 #### Fence Wrapper